1998 Balleny Islands earthquake: Earthquake

-The earthquake occurred at a shallow depth and had a moment magnitude of 8.1, with its epicentre being located roughly 250 km south of the boundary between the Antarctic and Australian Plates.
-The earthquake ruptured in a sinistral (left lateral) strike-slip manner, oriented east-west for a length of roughly 200 km.
+The earthquake occurred at a shallow depth and had a moment magnitude of 8.1, with its epicentre being located roughly 250 km south of the boundary between the Antarctic and Australian plates.
+The earthquake ruptured in a sinistral (left-lateral) strike-slip manner, oriented east–west for a length of roughly 200 km.
 The event comprised five separate subevents, which were clustered into two regions.
 The first three subevents occurred during the first 50 seconds of the rupture, and extended roughly 100 km to the west of the epicentre.
 The last two subevents occurred during seconds 70 to 90, and ruptured an area roughly 200 km west of the epicentre.

-Studies found that the stresses imparted into the interior of the Antarctic Plate from the Macquarie Triple Junction were not consistent with the rupture pattern that was observed.
+Studies found that the stresses imparted into the interior of the Antarctic plate from the Macquarie triple junction were not consistent with the rupture pattern that was observed.
 Therefore, the earthquake must have been caused by other processes.
-It was found that the stresses which would be generated within the Antarctic Plate as a result of the deglaciation of the Antarctic ice sheet 5000 years ago were consistent with the rupture pattern that occurred.
+It was found that the stresses which would be generated within the Antarctic plate as a result of the deglaciation of the Antarctic ice sheet 5000 years ago were consistent with the rupture pattern that occurred.
 Therefore, it is hypothesised that these post-glacial stresses ruptured the crust at a pre-existing zone of crustal weakness.
 It was found that the area which ruptured was the dead normal fault just to the north of the APES, which was reactivated and ruptured in a strike-slip manner upon being imparted with horizontal stresses.

-This fault which ruptured lays perpendicular to the fracture zones which extend south from the plate boundary between the Antarctic and Australian Plates, and it intersects almost perpendicularly with both the CFZ and the GFZ.
+This fault which ruptured lays perpendicular to the fracture zones which extend south from the plate boundary between the Antarctic and Australian plates, and it intersects almost perpendicularly with both the CFZ and the GFZ.
 These two intersections were found to be the areas of highest stress along the fault which ruptured, and consequently the two subevent clusters which occurred were located nearby to these two intersections.

 Subsequent events

-The NEIC reported 68 aftershocks within the 12 months after the earthquake occurred, of which 54 of them occurred within the first month.
+The NEIC reported 68 aftershocks within the 12 months after the earthquake occurred, of which 54 occurred within the first month.
 The largest aftershock was a magnitude 6.4 which struck 9 hours after the main shock.
 These aftershocks were also clustered around the intersections between the ruptured fault and the fracture zones, and some even occurred on the fracture zones themselves.

 After the Balleny Islands earthquake, the seismicity of a wide area surrounding the epicentre was measurably changed, with an increase in detected earthquakes extending as far as into the Antarctic continent itself.
 It was not able to be determined if this increased detection was directly the result of the Balleny Islands earthquake, or if it was the result of improved technology.